-By law, all active University documents need to adhere to accessibility standards by September 2020.
-We must meet our obligations under the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations (2018).
-It specifies that we need to make all actively used internal and external documents meet accessibility standards by September 2020.
+By law, all active University documents need to adhere to accessibility standards.
+We're are obliged under the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations (2018): all actively used internal and external documents need to meet accessibility standards.
 See this Jisc guide to meeting accessibility regulations for more about the legal implications.

 What this means for Kent staff

-The law requires us to make accessible any document we share with staff, students or visitors by digital means (including by email, SharePoint, Teams, Moodle).
+The law requires us to make accessible any document we share with staff, students or visitors by digital means (including by email, SharePoint, Teams, Moodle, etc).